drogue-iot/blog.drogue.io/content/2021-08-17-websocket-integration/index.md

 # What's next ?

-There are a couple of features that should be added in a later release:
-- Anonymous authentication, to stream events from public apps without credentials
-- Sending commands back to your devices using the websocket other direction
+The next stop is to be able to send commands back to your devices using the websocket other direction.
+Expect to see it in a later release !